opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Choose File > Load Level and use the browser to load a TNZ file.
+    - Choose File > **Load Level** and use the browser to load a TNZ file.

-    - Choose File > Load As Sub-Xsheet and use the browser to load a TNZ file.
+    - Choose File > **Load As Sub-Xsheet** and use the browser to load a TNZ file.

-    - Use the OpenToonz standard browser to drag the scene icon to the scene cast pane, the Xsheet or the work area.
+    - Use the OpenToonz standard browser to drag the scene icon to the Scene Cast pane, the Xsheet/Timeline or the viewer.

-    - In the file browser right-click the scene icon and select Load As Sub-Xsheet in the menu that opens.
+    - In the file browser right-click the scene icon and select **Load As Sub-Xsheet** in the menu that opens.

-.. note:: OpenToonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.
+    .. note:: OpenToonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or macOS Finder to the Scene Cast, Xsheet/Timeline, or the viewer.

 .. _exploding_sub-xsheets:

 Exploding Sub-Xsheets
 '''''''''''''''''''''
-Sub-Xsheets can be exploded to automatically bring their content into the Xsheet where they are exposed.
-When exploding a Sub-Xsheet it is possible to choose to bring to the main Xsheet when needed the pegbars to which columns are linked.
+Sub-Xsheets can be exploded to automatically bring their content into the Xsheet/Timeline where they are exposed.
+When exploding a Sub-Xsheet it's possible to choose to bring to the main Xsheet/Timeline, when needed, the pegbars to which columns are linked.

-.. note:: When a Sub-Xsheet is exploded, its columns and the related FX nodes are displayed as a group in the FX schematic in order to better retrieve them (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ).
+.. note:: When a Sub-Xsheet is exploded, its columns/layers and the related FX nodes are displayed as a group in the FX Schematic, in order to better retrieve them (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ).

-.. note:: If special FX are applied to the Sub-Xsheet column, they will not be applied to the exploded columns, but the disconnected FX nodes will remain as reference in the FX schematic.
+.. note:: If FXs are applied to the Sub-Xsheet column/layer, they will not be applied to the exploded columns, but the disconnected FX nodes will remain as reference in the FX Schematic.

 .. tip:: **To explode a Sub-Xsheet:**

-    1. Select the Sub-Xsheet column in the Xsheet or in the schematic.
+    1. Select the Sub-Xsheet column/layer in the Xsheet/Timeline or in the Schematic.

     2. Do one of the following:

-    - Choose Xsheet > Explode.
+    - Choose Xsheet > **Explode**.

-    - Right-click the Sub-Xsheet column header and choose Explode from the menu that opens.
+    - Right-click the Sub-Xsheet column header and choose **Explode** from the menu that opens.

-    3. Choose whether to bring relevant pegbars to the main Xsheet, or to bring columns only, then click the OK button.
+    3. Choose whether to bring relevant pegbars to the main Xsheet/Timeline, or to bring columns/layers only, then click the OK button.

 .. _saving_a_sub-xsheet_as_a_scene: